george-eastman-museum/LTO-Documentation/README.md

 ## Terms and Definitions
 ### Device Numbering
+- Connected devices such as LTO drives, CD drives, etc. are loaded via the Linux "SCSI generic" (sg) driver.
+- Tape drives specifically will be loaded using the "SCSI tape" (st) driver as well.
+- Connected devices of each type will receive a corresponding number (i.e. sg3, st0) starting at 0 and are accessible in the directory `/dev`.
 - To keep this documentation generic the '#' sign is used in place of numbers in most places.
 - For example, `/dev/sg5` or `/dev/st0` will instead be referred to as `/dev/sg#` and `/dev/st#` as the number may vary depending on your configuration.
 ### **/dev/st0** vs **/dev/nst0**